Clock ident: Europe

 Traditionally, clocks have been used before programmes, as well as after programmes and at closedown or startup.
 Their use before news bulletins ensured that the bulletin began at the exact time dictated by the schedule.

-During the late 1990s and early 2000s, digital television became commonplace and clocks began to drop out of mainstream use - delays caused by digital systems meant that clocks were a few seconds slow.
+During the late 1990s and early 2000s, digital television became commonplace and clocks began to drop out of use - delays caused by digital systems meant that clocks were a few seconds slow.
 Most television channels no longer sign off at night, eliminating the need for closedown clocks.
-BBC One formerly used the clock ident from 1980s until Easter 2002 when it changed its idents from the Balloon and Clock to the Rhythm and Movement series.
+BBC One stopped using a clock ident in Easter 2002, when it changed its idents from the Balloon to the Rhythm and Movement series.
+BBC Two had ended its regular use of an on-screen clock some years before, and the final showing of a clock on BBC Two was on 9 July 2001.
 One notable exception is the Welsh-language channel S4C, which used a clock until 2007 at closedown and before news bulletins.
-In 2015, however, Channel 4 reinstated clock idents as part of the channel's relaunch.
-These idents are used before news programmes.
+In 2015, however, Channel 4 reinstated clock idents as part of the channel's relaunch, albeit heavily stylized.
+These idents were used before news programmes until a further relaunch in 2022.

 France's public broadcasters have historically used clocks.
 One of the more famous examples was the clock belonging to RTF Télévision which featured a spiral clock face.
 Designed by Christian Houriez and introduced in December 1959 it was used throughout the 1960s.

 Clocks have also been used in Germany, the Netherlands, Sweden, Denmark, Norway, and Poland, among others.